- Fantastic Team

 How to Get Blood out of a Carpet

-Here you will learn how to get blood out of your carpet, no matter if it’s fresh or dry.
+Here you will learn different methods to remove blood from your textile floor covering, no matter if it’s fresh or dry.
 So, don’t panic, put a bandage on the wound and let’s learn first…

 What makes blood stains so tricky to clean?

 Blood contains red and white pigmented cells.
 These cells combine with the plasma proteins, which are ionized, and give them the ability to bind to different fabrics and other surfaces.
 The hemoglobin also plays a big part in settling the blood stains because it acts as a binder when it comes in contact with oxygen.
 If the fresh blood stain is not cleaned immediately, the water in it evaporates and this results in sticky red mark.
 Here, we need to note that the methods for cleaning fresh blood and dry blood are different.

 But worry not!
 For your convenience, we have gathered solutions for all possible scenarios, so you can always have the upper hand.

 A Guide to Removing Blood Stains out of Carpets

 Before you start, there are a couple of universal rules you need to be aware of when it comes to cleaning blood.

 - Always wear gloves, no matter if the blood is yours, of your kids or your favourite pet.
 The risk of infection is still present and you can never be too careful.